jivygroup/terraform-aws-vpc-peering/README.md

 The requester should be configured and run first, followed by the accepter.
 If both requester and accepter are in the same account then the connection can be auto-accepted.

+## Usage

+In order to use this in a single account it is enough to configure a single provider.
+In this auto_accept can be set to true and the accepter will automatically accept the peering connection.

+In order to configure a peering connection between separate accounts it is recommended to define the module twice, once for the requester and once for the accepter.
+Each definition should be assigend a provider with the relvant permissions in the relevant accounts

+This module can be used to create one-way peering connection requests which will only be accepted later This will only require defining the requester.
+The accpeter will need to accept and configure the required security posture on the other end.

 <!-- BEGIN_TF_DOCS -->
 ## Requirements